orbisoperations/catalyst-tak-adapter/docs/configuration/overview.md

 The adapter will check if the environment variable `CONFIG_PATH` is set.
 If it is, it will use that path as the configuration file.
 If it is not, it will look for `config.toml` in the root of the project.

-An example configuration file is provided in the root of the project: `config.example.toml`
+An example configuration file is provided in the root of the project: `config.toml.example`

 ## Configuration Sections